 To control diabetes, medical professionals recommend a variety of strategies.
-Most people with diabetes are encouraged to check their blood sugar on a regular basis and keep record of fluctuations.
-People with diabetes may also take oral medications, injectable medications and/or insulin.
+Most people with diabetes are encouraged to check their blood sugar on a regular basis and keep a record of fluctuations.
+People with diabetes may also take oral medications, injectable medications, and/or insulin.
 In addition, diabetes patients may benefit from changes to their diet, as well as regular exercise.

 How Can Reiki Help?

 Reiki is a Japanese origin therapy based on the concept of energy flow.
 A practitioner performing Reiki uses touch and specific hand positions to encourage the flow of the client’s energy, dissolving energy blockages and facilitating the body’s natural healing response.
-The belief behind this treatment is that discomfort and illness are the result of blocked or disturbed energy pathways within the body.
+The belief behind this treatment is that discomfort and illness are the results of blocked or disturbed energy pathways within the body.
 The goal of Reiki is to restore normal flow to these pathways, thus assisting in improving the client’s physical condition.

 During a Reiki session, a practitioner places both of his or her hands in specific positions and touches the client lightly.
 Alternatively, the practitioner may also hold his or her hands a few inches above the client.
 The practitioner may change the position of his or her hands up to 15 times during the session, holding each position for up to five minutes.